awesometechtok/awesome-devs-on-tiktok/README.md

 **Want to add yourself to the list?
 Here are the steps:**
 - [Fork this repo](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo)
-- Add your account & social info the master list
+- Add your account & social info to the master list
 - [Make a Pull Request from your fork back here](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)
 - It will get reviewed and when approved, be part of the master list!